notquitethereyet/Empress-Discord-Self-Bot/README.md

 # Empress-Self-Bot
+## CURRENTTLY RUNNING ON AN OBSOLETE VERSION OF DISCORD.JS!!!
+PLANNING TO MOVE TO ERIS.
+FEEL FREE TO FORK.
 A Selfbot I made as a hobby
 ### What is a selfbot?
 A selfbot is basically a bot inside your own account.
 It uses your token to post messages as you.
 It reacts to you and you only.